Alec-DeSouza/RxChange-Java/README.md

 #### Registering Observers

-RxChange uses RxJava2 for listening to change events.
+RxChange-Java uses RxJava for listening to change events.
 The sample code below demonstrates how an observer can be registered with a change adapter.

 ```Java
     listChangeAdapter.getObservable()